SpikeInterface/spikeextractors/docs/recording_extractors.rst

 Recording Extractors
 ~~~~~~~~~~~~~~~~~~~~

-In this tutorial, we will go over what RecordingExtractors are and how
-they can be used.
+RecordingExtractors are python objects that can extract data and information from raw file formats in a standardized and straightfoward way.
+In the tutorial below, we will go over what RecordingExtractors are and how they can be used.

 .. code:: python